David Campese: Rugby World Cup

-English revenge for the final defeat came in the next World Cup when they beat the Wallabies in a nail-biting quarter-final.
-After the match, Campo somehow found himself on the same bus as all the English and endured some ribbing.

-1995 Bledisloe Cup
+Bledisloe Cup

-Following the 1995 Rugby World Cup, Campese was dropped from the Australian team for their first Bledisloe Cup Test match against New Zealand in Auckland.
+Campese was dropped from the Australian team for their first Bledisloe Cup Test match against New Zealand in Auckland.
 Following an injury to Australian fullback Matt Burke in the first Bledisloe Cup Test of 1995 in Auckland, the Australian selectors picked Rod Kafer to take Burke's place in the Australian team.
-Kafer then suffered a broken leg during a training session.
-Campese was then recalled to a training session with the Wallabies, with the information that if Burke proved his fitness, he would not play in the second Bledisloe Cup Test.
+Kafer suffered a broken leg during a training session.
+Campese was recalled to a training session with the Wallabies, with the information that if Burke proved his fitness, he would not play in the second Bledisloe Cup Test.
 Burke recovered from his injury to play in the second Bledisloe Cup Test.
 However, another injury to Australian centre Daniel Herbert led to Campese's selection on the bench in the second Bledisloe Cup Test of 1995.
-In Campo: Still Entertaining Campese wrote that "for some reason, I was meant to play that weekend against the All Blacks."